alanwsmith/nextjs-app-starter/README.md

 This is my app starter.
-It has tailwind installed along with a few default styles and some basic favicons and an og image.
+It has tailwind installed along with a few default styles and some basic favicons and default og image with no text on it.

 It includes a basic components/LayoutMain file for a global layout.